mensbeam/Arsse/README.md

 #### Ambiguities

-- NCN does not specify an output character encoding, but the reference server uses UTF-8; The Arsse also uses UTF-8
 - NCN specifies that GET parameters are treated "the same" as request body parameters; it does not specify what to do in cases where they conflict.
 The Arsse chooses to give GET parameters precedence
-- NCN does not define validity of folder and names other than to say that the empty string is invalid.
+- NCN does not define validity of folder and names other than to specify that the empty string is invalid.
 The Arsse further considers any string composed only of whitesapce to be invalid
 - NCN does not specify a return code for bulk-marking operations without a `newestItemId` provided; The Arsse returns `422`
 - NCN does not specify what should be done when creating a feed in a folder which does not exist; the Arsse adds the feed to the root folder
 - NCN does not specify what should be done when moving a feed to a folder which does not exist; The Arsse return `422`